 Warm it up

 Pour some hot water into the jug and give it a bit of a rinse.
-This will prevent the water cooling down too much during brewing as it transfers heat to the pot.
+This will prevent the water cooling down too much during brewing because it is transferring heat to the pot.

 Grind out a result